xymaxim/ytpb/README.rst

 ***************

 After installing, check out the `documentation`_.
-The `Why Ytpb?`_ section answers on why the project exists.
-The first try is described in `Quick start`_.
-The `Command line application`_ section goes deeper into the usage.
-The `Reference`_ provides some general aspects and terms.
-The `Contributing`_ tells how to participate.
+The `Why Ytpb?`_ section explains why the project exists.
+For main usage scenarios, see `Quick start`_.
+The `Command line application`_ section goes deeper into the usage. `Reference`_ provides some general aspects and terms.
+Have issues, suggestions, or want to contribute code?  `Contributing`_ tells how to participate in the project.

 .. _Why Ytpb?: https://ytpb.readthedocs.io/en/latest/why.html
 .. _Quick start: https://ytpb.readthedocs.io/en/latest/quick.html